nchlscrawley/cse15l-lab-reports/lab-report-4-week-8.md

 [`google.com]
 ```
 * From my repository, the output displayed all four links.
 I think a code change of 10 lines or less is possible, as most of the errors involve misplaced brackets and parentheses.
-* From *jordan-nishi*'s repository, the output displayed first three links.
+* From *jordan-nishi*'s repository, the output displayed the first three links.

 ## Snippet 2
 ```